-17 Genius Tips and Ideas for an Effortless Outdoor Party
+13 Genius Tips and Ideas for an Effortless Outdoor Party

-Attire.
+Another biggie: give a heads up on attire.
 Everyone (OK, every woman) is wondering what to wear.
 Tank top?
 Sundress?
 Give guests a sense of the vibe: "You wear the flip-flops; we'll flip the burgers" or "Bring your swimsuits!"

 Have Enough Seats

-What if you have five patio chairs and 25 guests?
+So you have five patio chairs and 25 guests?
 Assess your indoor furniture.
 The easiest option is to press dining chairs into service, along with any drum stools or poufs.
 If you're keeping things casual, you can spread pretty quilts on the ground and let people gather picnic-style.

 Renting can be another surprisingly cheap way to go.
 Folding chairs start as low as $2 apiece.
 (You may also be able to rent coolers, speakers, tableware, and a bigger grill.)
 Many vendors will even drop off and pick up, so all you have to round up is the guests and good cheer.

-Is that your dog Sparky?
-Or a skunk?
 Don't leave guests in the dark.
-All you need is a little ambient lighting, says Jimmy Duhig, the owner of Creative Lighting Design, in San Francisco: "If you're outside while it's getting dark, your eyes will adjust."
-Just hang strings of lights on the deck, the fence, even tree branches, and add some hurricane lanterns or tealights.
-Duhig recommends globe string lights, elegant round bulbs that give off a warm glow (try Room Essentials Clear Globe String Lights, $10; target.com).
-“This is what you always see strung overhead at outdoor dinner parties on TV," he says.
+All you need is a little ambient lighting, says Jimmy Duhig, the owner of Creative Lighting Design in San Francisco: "If you're outside while it's getting dark, your eyes will adjust."
+Just hang strands of outdoor string lights on the deck, the fence, even tree branches, and add some hurricane lanterns or tealights.
+Duhig recommends globe string lights, elegant round bulbs that give off a warm glow.
+"This is what you always see strung overhead at outdoor dinner parties on TV," he says.

-In fact, you really only need one party decoration (hint: it’s a pinata).
-It’s colorful!
-It’s interactive!
-It’s wise to hand out the broom before everyone has had three margaritas!
-Buy a big piñata that fits the mood of the fiesta (try Oriental Trading or Confetti System).
-“Fill it with dollar-store items in one color.
+Skip going overboard on decor, and invest in a festive piñata that doubles as an activity for guests.
+From flamingos to hula girls, they come in all shapes and sizes so you can fit the mood of your party.
+"Fill it with dollar-store items in one color.
 Monochromatic always looks chic," says Clark.
 "Buy things people can wear, like sunglasses and necklaces.
 It will make fun photographs."
-Other festive loot: lottery tickets and—especially for a pool party—mini water pistols.
+Other fun prizes: lottery tickets and—especially for a pool party—mini water pistols.

-Plug in some fans.
-“Mosquitoes are weak flyers, so even if a fan is set on low, it can create enough airflow to keep them away," says Harrington.
+Fans are also a great way to keep bugs away.
+"Mosquitoes are weak flyers, so even if a fan is set on low, it can create enough airflow to keep them away," says Harrington.
 This works best in a small area, like a deck, where you can set up two or three box fans around your guests.
 It's also a good idea to put a tabletop fan near the salads.

-Offer guests bug wipes that won’t create a smelly fog.
-“Look for products that contain the repellent picaridin instead of DEET," says Harrington.
+Still worried?
+Offer guests bug wipes.
+"Look for products that contain the repellent picaridin instead of DEET," says Harrington.
 "DEET can degrade synthetic fabrics, damaging clothing."
-Try Skin So Soft Bug Guard Plus Picaridin Towelettes ($8 for eight; avon.com); stash them in a basket by the back door.
-You might also consider a bug-repellent gadget for the yard.
+Try Skin So Soft Bug Guard Plus Picaridin Towelettes; stash them in a basket by the back door.

-Master the Music
+Master the Party Music Playlist

-Plan for five hours.
+And when it comes to playlist length, plan for five hours.
 "Most parties aren't going to last longer than that, and if there's anyone who realizes the playlist has started over at hour six, well, they probably need another drink."

 So the grown-ups can kick back with the sangría, have some diversions for the kids: plenty of blowing bubbles, perhaps a sprinkler or a Slip 'n Slide, and beach balls.
 You can also buy a few inexpensive disposable cameras and let kids serve as official event photographers.